 Hence, w.e.f.
 01.10.2022, the logistics company taking goods out of India would always invoice with IGST by showing the place of supply as 'Foreign Country'.
 The revenue from such supply would not accrue in the favour of the State where the recipient was located.
 In such cases, the ITC had been called into question by the GST Department.
-A clarification was issued vide Circular no. 184/16/2022-GST dated 27th December 2022 that the ITC would be fully available in such cases.
+A clarification was issued vide Circular no. 184/16/2022-GST dated 27.12.2022 that the ITC would be fully available in such cases.

 Despite this clarification, the recipient state (i.e., where the exporter is located) would be incurring a loss because it would not receive the revenue from the original supply but still provide ITC benefit to the exporter.
-To remove this anomaly and confusion regarding ITC availability, the place of supply provisions in relation to domestic transactions where goods are sent outside India, has been amended vide the Finance Bill 2023 (w.e.f. a date to be notified).
+To remove this anomaly and confusion regarding ITC availability, the place of supply provisions in relation to domestic transactions where goods are sent outside India, has been omitted vide the Finance Act, 2023 w.e.f.
+01.10.2023.
+Now, the destination of goods is not relevant where the transportation takes place to a destination outside India.